IAmPara0x/viwrap/README.md

 - [X] Start implementing basic vim like editing.
 - [X] Improve Logging
 - [X] long lines doesn't wrap properly.
+- [X] SIGWICH as we need to resize the master fd when the stdin size changes

 - [ ] Implement Tab when the cursor is at the middle of the line
 - [ ] Differentiate betweeen \t and space